From his early days, Brandon helped his grandmother in her garden. He has always been passionate about tomatoes.

-Before you begin reading this guide, it is important that you understand that the perfect time to plant tomato seeds varies, and it completely depends on your climate.
+Before you begin reading this guide on how to grow tomatoes, it is important that you understand that the perfect time to plant tomato seeds varies, and it completely depends on your climate.
 Tomato plants are warm weather plants that originated somewhere in Central and South America and were traditionally cultivated by native Americans before spreading across the globe.
 Today, they are available in a multitude of varieties.

 Germination: Tomato seeds germinate best at constant soil temperatures of around 70–80 degrees Fahrenheit (21–27 degrees Celsius).

 Seedlings: Young tomato seedlings, just after germination and until they have two to three new leaves, prefer temperatures of around 65 degrees Fahrenheit (18 degrees Celsius).